East Coast North ... Starting from the Big Apple

 Enjoy the energy that emanates from this place, travel Broadway and its lights, visit the Times Square MegaStore, feel like real New Yorkers eating a Hot Dog at the famous kiosks along the Avenue.

-Il second day in New York you can not not visit Central Park (photo below), take a walk, feed the squirrels, then decide whether to visit the Metropolitan Museum, with more than two million works of art divided into 19 sections, we can say that it is one of the most impressive museums on the globe, a real "labyrinth of culture"; the permanent collection presents works dating back to classical antiquity and ancient Egypt, paintings and sculptures by almost all the greatest European masters and a vast collection of American and modern art.
+Il second day in New York you can not not visit Central Park (photo below), take a walk, feed the squirrels, then decide whether to visit the one found at the Metropolitan Museum, with more than two million works of art divided into 19 sections, we can say that it is one of the most impressive museums on the globe, a real "labyrinth of culture"; the permanent collection presents works dating back to classical antiquity and ancient Egypt, paintings and sculptures by almost all the greatest European masters and a vast collection of American and modern art.

 Or if on the other side of Central Park you want to visit the Museum of Natural History, immense, located on the Upper West Side, one of the most important and rich natural history museums in the world.